Last updated on October 4th, 2021

 (f) were a member of an organization that there are reasonable grounds to believe engages, has engaged or will engage in acts referred to in paragraph (a), (b) or (c).

-Thus, someone can be inadmissible to Canada for being a member of an organization of which there are reasonable grounds to believe engaged in acts of terrorism, committed subversion by force, etc. As well, the mere fact that an organization is a splinter group of a parent organization, without more to establish its distinct identity, is sufficient to result in a finding of inadmissibility, as per the decision in Singh v.
-Canada.
+The mere fact that an organization is a splinter group of a parent organization, without more to establish its distinct identity, is sufficient to result in a finding of inadmissibility, as per the decision in Singh v.
+Canada, 2016 FC 826.

-Indeed, in 2014, the FCA issued its decision in Najafi v Canada (Public Safety and Emergency Preparedness), 2014 FCA 462, where it specifically ruled that IRPA s.
-34 specifically excluded those who had attempted to subvert any government in furtherance of an oppressed people’s claimed right to self-determination, including colonial governments, foreign occupations, and oppressive regimes.
+Indeed, in the 2014 Federal Court of Appeal decision in Najafi v Canada (Public Safety and Emergency Preparedness), 2014 FCA 462, the Federal Court of Appeal ruled that s.
+34 of the IRPA specifically excluded those who had attempted to subvert any government in furtherance of an oppressed people’s claimed right to self-determination, including colonial governments, foreign occupations, and oppressive regimes.
 Admissible to Canada, Yoda is not.

-However, what if someone only becomes a member of a group that has committed terrorist activities (for example) after that group has stopped committing these activities?
+What if someone only becomes a member of an organization that has committed terrorist activities after that group has stopped committing these activities?
+Are they still inadmissible?

 This was the question before the Federal Court of Appeal in Gebreab v.
 Canada (Public Safety and Emergency Preparedness), 2010 FCA 274.
 The specific question the Federal Court of Appeal had to answer was: